OGRE’S CHURCHES

 (I. Zandere)

-During the Christmas season, churches are traditionally filled with a particularly large crowd of people.
-Houses of worship are filled both with parishioners attending festive services and with cultural enthusiasts who flock to Christmas concerts.
+During the Christmas season, churches are traditionally filled with particularly large crowds.
+Houses of worship welcome both parishioners attending festive services and cultural enthusiasts who gather for Christmas concerts.
 The unique architecture of churches is also noteworthy.
-The expressive silhouettes of church towers in the snow-covered city landscape are a popular theme for Christmas postcards.
-Furthermore, churches not only serve as gathering places for congregations but are also popular attractions for urban environment admirers.
+The expressive silhouettes of church towers in the snow-covered city landscape are a popular theme on Christmas postcards.
+Furthermore, churches not only serve as gathering places for congregations but are also admired as architectural landmarks.
 Ogre has several churches with active congregations, so in the spirit of Christmas, we offer a brief insight into the history of Ogre’s houses of worship.

-The inhabitants of the Ogre territory once belonged to the Ikšķile-Salaspils congregation.
-19. century After the railway opened in 1861, the interest of Riga vacationers increased Ogre’s population, which grew significantly in the summers.
-Initially, services in Ogre were organized at Špīss’s guesthouse on specific Sundays.
+The inhabitants of the Ogre area once belonged to the Ikšķile–Salaspils congregation.
+After the railway opened in 1861, interest from Riga holidaymakers increased Ogre’s population, which grew significantly during the summer months.
+Initially, services in Ogre were held at Špīss’ guesthouse on specific Sundays.

 In late 1908, Ogre’s summer residents decided to build a chapel.
-The Ikšķile-Salaspils congregation, under the care of pastor Voldemārs fon Hūns at the time, purchased a plot of land at the site of the current Lutheran church and commissioned a design for the church building – a wooden structure stylistically similar to Swiss regional architecture.
-The chapel designed by architect Edgars Frīzendorfs was named the Forest Chapel and had 300 seats.
-It was consecrated on June 6, 1910, and operated as a seasonal branch of the Ikšķile-Salaspils congregation.
-1915. the building burned down.
+The Ikšķile–Salaspils congregation, then led by Pastor Voldemārs von Hūns, purchased a plot of land at the site of the current Lutheran church and commissioned a design for a wooden church building in a style similar to Swiss regional architecture.
+The chapel, designed by architect Edgars Frīzendorfs, was named the Forest Chapel and had 300 seats.
+It was consecrated on 6 June 1910 and operated as a seasonal branch of the Ikšķile–Salaspils congregation.
+In 1915, the building burned down.

-During World War II, some shrapnel caused minor damage to the church building’s exterior wall, but overall it remained intact.
-As a result of Soviet occupation repressions, the number of congregation members decreased from 450 to 50, and pastor Arturs Krauklis was exiled to Siberia.
-Catholic and Baptist congregations also began holding services in the church, which helped pay the heavy tax burden – 800 rubles per year.
+During World War II, shrapnel caused minor damage to the church’s exterior wall, but overall the building remained intact.
+As a result of Soviet occupation and repression, the number of congregation members decreased from 450 to 50, and Pastor Arturs Krauklis was deported to Siberia.
+Catholic and Baptist congregations also began holding services in the church, helping to cover the heavy annual tax burden of 800 roubles.

-20th century 60.
-New industrial enterprises emerged in Ogre, attracting people both from other regions of Latvia, such as Latgale, and from other parts of the Soviet Union, therefore, the number of members of various confessions’ congregations increased during this time.
+In the 1960s, new industrial enterprises were established in Ogre, attracting people from other regions of Latvia, such as Latgale, and from other parts of the Soviet Union.
+As a result, the number of members of various congregations increased.

-The Catholic congregation in Ogre has existed since 1935.
-At that time, services were held on the second floor of the police building.
-1979.
-On April 22, with Provost Antons Mičulītis overcoming various challenges, a Catholic congregation was re-established in Ogre, which until the 20th century 90. century, operated in the Lutheran church, helping not only with tax payments but also with various practical maintenance and improvement works for the building.
-The Roman Catholic Church at the corner of Upes and Meža Prospect was built and consecrated in 1997.
-The central altar of the new Catholic church, made of mahogany, is a donation from the St. Mary Magdalene Church congregation.
-It was crafted in 1901 and is a cultural monument of national significance.
+The Catholic congregation in Ogre has existed since 1935, when services were held on the second floor of the police building.
+On April 22, 1979, Provost Antons Mičulītis overcame numerous obstacles to re-establish the Catholic congregation in Ogre.
+Until the 1990s, it operated in the Lutheran church, assisting not only with tax payments but also with practical maintenance and improvement work.
+The Roman Catholic Church at the corner of Upes and Meža Prospekts was built and consecrated in 1997.
+Its central altar, made of mahogany, is a donation from the congregation of St Mary Magdalene Church.
+Crafted in 1901, it is a cultural monument of national significance.

-The Baptist Daugmale congregation began operating in Ogre in the 20th century 70. and, like the Catholic parish, rented space in the Lutheran church.
-20. century 90. century, the congregation acquired two pre-war summer houses – at Vidus Prospect 12 (in 1993) and Vidus Prospect 15 (in 1996).
-The latter of the buildings was used for many years by the sanatorium “Ogre”, where the administration and classrooms were located, and where sanatorium residents acquired school knowledge.
-As the number of congregation members grew, there was a need for larger premises, so in 2002, construction of a separate building began next to the former sanatorium building.
-The new house of worship was opened in 2010.
+The Baptist Daugmale parish began operating in Ogre in the 1970s and, like the Catholic parish, rented space in the Lutheran church.
+In the 1990s, the congregation acquired two pre-war summer houses – at Vidus Prospekts 12 (in 1993) and Vidus Prospekts 15 (in 1996).
+The latter building had previously been used by the “Ogre” sanatorium, where its administration and classrooms were located and where residents received schooling.
+As the congregation grew, larger premises were needed, and in 2002 construction began on a separate building next to the former sanatorium.
+The new house of worship opened in 2010.

-Near the Lutheran church at Krasta Street 15 is the St. Nicholas the Wonderworker Orthodox Church.
+Near the Lutheran church at Krasta Street 15 stands the Orthodox Church of St Nicholas the Wonderworker.
 The Orthodox congregation in Ogre was registered in 1992.
-The building where services were held was the 20th century 30. that had been extensively renovated over time and changed owners several times.
-With the support of the parish and the Riga Orthodox Church synod, it was completely rebuilt to create the current church.
-St. Nicholas the Wonderworker Church was consecrated in 2001.
+The building used for services had originally been a 1930s summer house, extensively renovated over time and owned by several different proprietors.
+With the support of the parish and the Synod of the Latvian Orthodox Church, it was completely rebuilt into the present church.
+St Nicholas the Wonderworker Church was consecrated in 2001.

-Two of Ogre’s churches were built on the sites of former summer houses, while Ogre’s first church, unlike many other towns, is not located in the city center.
-The atypical location of the churches and the stories of their construction to some extent testify to Ogre’s history as a resort town.
+Two of Ogre’s churches were built on the sites of former summer houses, while Ogre’s first church, unlike in many other towns, is not located in the city centre.
+The unusual locations of the churches and the stories of their construction reflect Ogre’s history as a resort town.

 “OGRE KANGARI” HIKING TRAIL